When we were in Mexico recently, I got a little addicted to piña coladas.

-Piña coladas combine all of my favorite summertime flavors: Coconut, pineapple, and rum.
+Piña coladas are frozen blended drinks originating in Puerto Rico.
+And they combine all of my favorite summertime flavors: coconut, pineapple, and rum.
 Do I even have to explain myself?
 It’s the only cocktail I need when poolside or at the beach.

 Studded with pineapple